Fellowship Program 2015–2016

 - Applicants must have a strong desire to pursue a career in publishing.

 - Under the supervision of the Marketing and Communications Manager, the Marketing Fellow will work with each member of the department to gain a broad overview of all key marketing functions including: book publicity and advertising; exhibits planning; seasonal catalog preparation; and digital publishing and social media.
-The Fellow will also gain experience in research and outreach to potential markets (both traditional and online), graphic design assignments, and author relations, as well as growing and developing online audiences through a variety of digital platforms.
+The Fellow will also gain experience in sales strategies, research and outreach to potential markets, and author relations, as well as growing and developing online audiences through a variety of digital platforms.
+Additionally, the Fellow will assist with daily tasks such as creating marketing collateral and ads.

 How to Apply: